WCCW-FM: Midwestern ownership

 In 1996, the Fabianos sold WCCW Radio to Ross Biederman for $3 million, who made drastic improvements to the stations.
 He moved the stations out of the old Michigan Theatre building on Front St. to a Today Show-esque window studio next in the former Midwestern Cablevision building next door to WTCM.
 He also bought the FM station a new TM Century music collection disc set, ending the station's relationship with vinyl and tape carts.

-One criticism Biederman received since buying WCCW was the fact that the station, once live and local 24/7, started using ABC's "OldiesRadio" (formerly "Pure Gold") feed for overnights and weekends.
-The station's overnight DJ, Shawn Michaels, died of a drunk driving accident shortly before the conversion to overnight satellite, though it is unknown if his firing from the station had anything to do with it.
+One criticism Biederman received since buying WCCW was that the station, once live and local 24/7, started using ABC's "OldiesRadio" (formerly "Pure Gold") feed for overnights and weekends.
+The station's overnight DJ, Shawn Michaels, died of a drunk driving crash shortly before the conversion to overnight satellite, though it is unknown if his firing from the station had anything to do with it.

 WCCW-FM now once again has live and local personalities during much of the day on Saturday and Sunday, although it continues to air Citadel Media's "Greatest Mojo" programming ABC overnights and during some non-critical weekend dayparts.
 In 2004, WCCW-FM added a new sister station, 6 kW WCZW 107.9 in Charlevoix, which brings WCCW's programming also to the Petoskey area.